 Market risk is the risk that changes in market prices - such as foreign exchange rates and interest rates - which will affect the Company's income or the value of its holdings of financial instruments.
 Market risk is attributable to all market risk sensitive financial instruments including foreign currency receivables and payables and long term debt.
 The exposure to market risk is a function of investing and borrowing activities and revenue generating and operating activities in foreign currency.

 Currency risk

-The Company is exposed to currency risk on account of its trade payables in foreign currency.
+The Company is exposed to currency risk on account of its trade receviable/ payables in foreign currency.
 The functional currency of the Company is EURO.
-The Company has no exposure to GBP in current year (Trade payables was GBP 44,028 31st March, 2019).
+In the current year there is no exposure of foreign currency.